Main Page Sponsors Implementation Exhibits Demos/Images Poetry Credits Articles Web Links

 History and project origins

-Manzanar Internment Camp, 1943, Ansel Adams / U.S. Library of Congress
+Manzanar Incarceration Camp, 1943, Ansel Adams / U.S. Library of Congress

-In the 1980s the American courts declared this internment to have been "not justified," but the principle of mass internment of an entire ethnic group on the grounds of military necessity still stands.
-During the Iranian hostage crisis in 1979 -1980 and with every subsequent fear of middle-eastern terrorism there are verbal, physical and legal attacks on Iranian Americans and calls to intern them "like we interned the Japanese."
+In the 1980s the American courts declared this incarceration to have been "not justified," but the principle of mass incarceration of an entire ethnic group on the grounds of military necessity still stands.
+During the Iranian hostage crisis in 1979 -1980 and with every subsequent fear of middle-eastern terrorism there are verbal, physical and legal attacks on Iranian Americans and calls to incarcerate them "like we interned the Japanese."

 Ironically, Manzanar's high desert oasis strongly resembles the austere landscapes of Iran: